Artist's impression of Barangaroo Station Northern entrance

 The station improves access to the Walsh Bay Arts and Culture precinct as well as providing easy access to the development’s public, residential, commercial and entertainment areas and the new ferry hub.
 It services the residential areas at Millers Point, Walsh Bay and future residents of Barangaroo, providing high quality public transport access to the latest destination in Sydney.

-Transport for NSW is working in consultation with Barangaroo Delivery Authority to deliver Barangaroo Station.
+Sydney Metro is working in consultation with Infrastructure NSW to deliver Barangaroo Station.

 The station includes:

-- Relocation of the bus stops on Hickson Road closer to the station entry
+- new configuration of bus stops close to the station entry

-- New kiss and ride and taxi bays on the western side of Hickson Road
+- new kiss and ride and taxi facilities

-- Wayfinding signage and Sydney Metro information within the Barangaroo area
+- wayfinding signage and Sydney Metro information within the precinct

-- Transport and access arrangements are being developed in consultation with Barangaroo Delivery Authority.
+- transport and access arrangements which are being developed in consultation with Infrastructure NSW.